cudeso/mispbot/README.md

 There are multiple ways to interact with MISP but one approach that was missing is via a *bot*.
 The [MISPbot](https://github.com/cudeso/mispbot) does just that.
 It allows users to query MISP, report sightings via a chat bot or request an enrichment.
 Currently it is implemented for Mastodon (and template code for Twitter is included), but it can easily be extended to Teams, Slack, Mastodon or other platforms.

 To avoid confusion, there's no AI or LLM involved.
-You send basic instructions to the bot (**query** : lookup an indicator in MISP and reply with the events and context details and **sighting** : report a sighting) and it will reply back.
+You send basic instructions to the bot (**query** : lookup an indicator in MISP and reply with the events and context details and **sighting** : report a sighting, **help**: return the available commands) and it will reply back.

 You can use the *demo* bot or use the MISPbot on your own instance.
-Obviously for public instances you should honour [TLP](https://www.first.org/tlp/), something you can achieve with `misp_config["tags"]`.
+Do not forget to honour [TLP](https://www.first.org/tlp/) when exposing your data via the bot, something you can achieve with `misp_config["tags"]`.

+## Private bot

-A private bot can be beneficial in a corporate environment
+A private bot can be beneficial in a corporate environment:

 - Allow users to **query** an indicator via Teams or Mastodon without having access to MISP;
 - **Report** the occurrence of an indicator without forcing users to use a new tool (most users already have access to a corporate chat application);